-In a flurry of alternative lending related articles this week, the Wall Street Journal wrote again on small business finance today, with a focus on whether your use of social media can help or harm your ability to secure credit with lenders in the future.
+In a flurry of alternative lending-related articles this week, the Wall Street Journal wrote again on small business finance today, with a focus on whether your use of social media can help or harm your ability to secure credit with lenders in the future.

-“There could come a time where certain social media could be predictive and we’re looking at that…” said Anthony Sprauve, senior consumer-credit specialist at FICO.
+“There could come a time where certain social media could be predictive and we’re looking at that…” said Anthony Sprauve, a senior consumer-credit specialist at FICO.

-Whether or not social media signals are a good indicator of credit worthiness remains to be seen.
+Whether or not social media signals are a good indicator of creditworthiness remains to be seen.
 What can’t be denied is their usefulness as a means of validation.

 Alternative lenders that operate wholly online don’t benefit from the typical face-to-face interaction that traditional branch bankers have.
-This means that validation of a real operating business becomes crucial as a fraud prevention measure and is vital to making a good credit decision.
+This means that the validation of a real operating business becomes crucial as a fraud prevention measure and is vital to making a good credit decision.

 In that regard, a business that has a social media presence and demonstrates evidence of interaction with customers sends positive signals to the lender that there is something real there.
 A trend of an increased volume of followers and customer interaction, for instance, could serve as one method of validation of an increasing sales trend.